TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-accountextensiondevopsservicestatus.md

 ## **Recommended steps**

-1. Before creating a case, please check the status of the service to determine if there is an issue you may be impacted by.
+1. Before creating a case, please check the Azure DevOps Services' status to determine if there are any issues you may be impacted by.
-2. You can check the Azure DevOps Service's Status by navigating to the [DevOps Service Status](https://status.dev.azure.com)
+2. You can check the Azure DevOps Services' Status by navigating to the [DevOps Service Status](https://status.dev.azure.com)

 ## **Recommended Documents**